 Physicians are bound by a maze of regulatory, ethical, and professional duties, and there’s considerable potential for running afoul of any given law.
 Naturally, hospitals, medical practices, and the government encourage independent reviews and complaints to keep misconduct and substandard care in check.

 In any disciplinary action concerning a medical professional in Texas, risks for unfavorable outcomes cannot be understated – especially when they concern peer review hearings and filed complaints that make their way to the Texas Medical Board.

 Just as there are risks for raw deals, however, there are also opportunities to proactively prepare, defend, and strategize ways to protect yourself and your career.

-How Adverse Peer Review Proceedings Relate to TMB
+How Do Peer Review Proceedings Relate to TMB?

-- Medical Peer Review Process – Both state and federal law encourage a fair and productive clinical peer review process by limiting immunity, and providing both peer committee members and physicians with certain privileges.
+Both state and federal law encourage a fair and productive clinical peer review process by limiting immunity, and providing both peer committee members and physicians with certain privileges.
 Proceedings should be unbiased and, though they may vary from entity to entity, should generally consist of an investigation and a hearing (if requested).
-Physicians facing peer reviews, like any professional subject to administrative proceedings with potential for serious penalties and practice disputation, should would with experienced attorneys to ensure due process and carefully navigate the unique investigatory, notice, hearing, and rebuttal / defense of their entity’s peer review process.
+Physicians facing peer reviews, like any professional subject to administrative proceedings with potential for serious penalties and practice disputation, should consult with experienced attorneys to ensure due process and carefully navigate the unique investigatory, notice, hearing, and rebuttal or defense of their entity’s peer review process.

 Complaints, even when submitted anonymously, may also involve a number of red flags and substantive matters, including alleged or perceived: